 - 7.7.1 Internet and cellular services for residents.
-The Regional Board will advocate and support improvements to existing cellular coverage and opportunities for expansion of high speed internet services for local residents. - 7.7.2 Minimize visual impact.
+The Regional Board will advocate and support improvements to existing cellular coverage and opportunities for expansion where srvices to local residents is a first priority. for the provision of high speed internet services. - 7.7.2 Minimize visual impact.
 Utilities and cellular tower infrastructure shall be designed and situated in a location which reduces visual impacts on neighbouring businesses and residents. - 7.7.3 Serviced new development.
 All development should be coordinated with, and provision will be made for, essential community services such as electrical, natural gas, telephone and cablevision servicing, at levels appropriate to the proposed development. - 7.7.4 Co-location requirement.
 Cellular towers and telecommunication facilities should provide future co-location and expansion opportunities in order to reduce the overall number of towers in the community. - 7.7.5 Community consultation.
 New utility and cellular developments should undertake community engagement early in the project to obtain and address community input. - 7.7.6 Telecommunications policy.
 The Regional District should develop a telecommunications policy to guide the assessment, consultation, design, and siting of new telecommunications projects.
-The policy should be developed in an effort to not only attract new telecommunications projects, but to adequately mitigate impacts and address community concerns.